MIDAS Knowledge Base

 How to install & configure MariaDB on a Windows serverThis article is from our multi-part series "How to install prerequisites needed for running a self-hosted edition of MIDAS from a Windows server".

-It applies to self-hosted installations of MIDAS on Windows-based servers only.
+It applies to self-hosted installations of MIDAS booking software on Windows-based servers only.